maroontress/StyleChecker/README.md

 # StyleChecker

-StyleChecker is yet another code style checker like [StyleCop Analyzers][stylecopanalyzers].
+StyleChecker is yet another code style checker and refactoring tool like [FxCopAnalyzers][fxcopanalyzers],
+[StyleCop Analyzers][stylecopanalyzers],
+[SonarLint][sonarlint],
+[Roslynator][roslynator],
+and so on.
-It is intended to be used together with StyleCop Analyzers.
+It contains only supplemental or niche analyzers, so it is intended to be used together with them.

 ## Rules